 Notes regarding this webpage:

-This webpage is regularly updated with the most current advice regarding the impact of COVID-19 on the Church of Scotland Insurance Services Church Insurance Scheme.
-All articles are shown below in chronological order with the most recent at the top.
+This webpage shows all of the articles on COVID 19 in chronological order with the most recent at the top.
 This allows access to the previous advice provided should it be required.

 All our staff continue to work from home but their contact information including direct dial numbers are shown on the contact page of this website.

-Advice from the Church of Scotland regarding managing the risk from COVID-19 can be found at https://churchofscotland.org.uk/resources/covid-19-coronavirus-advice
+To retain an element of consistency all advice from the Church of Scotland regarding managing the risk from COVID-19, including the current insurance position, can be found at https://churchofscotland.org.uk/resources/covid-19-coronavirus-advice

 Aviva's Response to January Lockdown Including Forcible Closure of Places of Worship - January 2021